Gizra/og/docs/access.md

 Group level permissions
 -----------------------

 The first line of defense is group level access control.
 Group level permissions apply to the group as a whole.
-OG ships with a number of permissions that control basic group and membership management tasks such as:
+Organic Groups ships with a number of permissions that control basic group and membership management tasks such as:
 - Administration permissions such as `update group`, `delete group`, `manage members` and `approve and deny subscription`.
 - Membership permissions such as `subscribe` and `subscribe without approval` which can be granted to non-members.

 Developers can define their own group level permissions by implementing an event listener that subscribes to the `PermissionEventInterface::EVENT_NAME` event and instantiating `GroupPermission` objects with the properties of the permission.

 As an example let's define a permission that would allow an administrator to make a group private or public - this could be used in a project that has